ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `HasPerk`

-In this example, limited time perks that players have purchased could still have active benefits (i.e. double xp) when the perk has expired while the player is still on the server.
+In this example, limited time perks that players have purchased could still have active benefits (that is double xp) when the perk has expired while the player is still on the server.
 This could allow players to get extended perk benefits until they leave, or the server is closed.

 To solve this issue, a task can be spawned that checks all players on the server periodically if they have the limited time perk.
 For example, you might be using SetResource to flag players having a Gold VIP Pass.
 If the limited time perk has expired, then the flag can be set to 0, which would end the benefits for the player until they repurchase the perk.